gustybear/gustybear.github.io/content/docs/exams/course_ece260_2025_fall/miterm_02_game/index.md

 - Provide **commented, synthesizable Verilog** and a **self‑checking testbench** where requested.
 - Include brief timing/area reasoning (big‑O style or gate/count estimates).
 - No collaboration.
 Cite any external references you consulted.
+- Tutorial of Online tools for Verilog simulation can be found [here](../../../tutorials/verilog_sim_online/).

 ---
 ## Part A — Multiple Choice (10 × 3 pts = 30 pts)